sergarcia/thesis/NOTES.md

 General tips:
 - For labels append the chapter number to avoid clashes: (eq:lorem) -> (eq3:lorem).

-Ideas to enhance formatting (ask on vim so):
+Ideas to enhance formatting (ask on vim SO):
-- Have a macro that removes \textbf on figure captions
+-  Make sure in all figure captions letters for subpanles are bold
 - Have a macro that puts citations before punctuation signs